RamboRogers/runparakeet/README.md

 python -m venv .venv
 source .venv/bin/activate
 pip install --upgrade pip
+# Jetson Thor / Jetson Nano: satisfy the Triton dependency with the local stub
+pip install ./vendor/triton_stub
 pip install --extra-index-url https://pypi.ngc.nvidia.com -r requirements.txt
 ```

+> The `vendor/triton_stub` install is only required on Jetson-class devices where
+> the official Triton compiler wheel is unavailable.
+Skip that step on x86_64
+> hosts so you can use the real Triton implementation provided by PyTorch.

 ## Running the service